 - to benefit from up to three months where contributions don’t have to be paid (except if a jobholder chooses to opt in)

 - to facilitate contractual joining into a salary sacrifice arrangement

-Employers using defined benefit schemes or hybrid schemes as the automatic enrolment scheme can delay automatic enrolment until 1 October 2017 (known as the transitional period), for those workers who are jobholders on the employer’s staging date, provided certain conditions (which are detailed in legislation) are met and continue to be met up to 30 September 2017.
-The employer is allowed to use a waiting period at the end of this transitional period.
-Further information about this can be found here.
+Employers using defined benefit schemes or hybrid schemes as the automatic enrolment scheme were able to delay auto-enrolment until 1 October 2017 (known as the transitional period), for those workers who were jobholders on the employer’s staging date, provided certain conditions were met and continued to be met until 30 September 2017.
+The transitional period has now ended.
+It was possible to use a waiting period at the end of the transitional period.
+You can find out more about this here(Opens new window).

 Further information about postponement, including what must be included in a notice, can be found in the Pensions Regulator’s guidance on Postponement, which you can find here.